PoweredBySAM/RootDocs/README.md

 <details>
 <summary><b>Can I control the Root® coding robots from other programming environments?</b></summary>

-The Root® coding robots are designed to be used with the companion iRobot Coding app.
+The Root® coding robots are designed to be used with the companion SAM Root app.
-The iRobot Coding app is compatible with devices running most major, up-to-date operating systems, including [Web](https://code.irobot.com/), [iOS](https://apps.apple.com/app/id1524652548), and [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding).
+The SAM Root app is compatible with devices running most major, up-to-date operating systems, including [Web](https://root.samlabs.com/), [iOS](https://apps.apple.com/app/id1524652548), and [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding).
-In order to connect your Root® coding robots to the iRobot Coding app, your device requires Bluetooth® Low Energy (BLE) and (for the web app) a [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) supported browser like Chrome or Edge.
+In order to connect your Root® coding robots to the SAM Root app, your device requires Bluetooth® Low Energy (BLE) and (for the web app) a [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) supported browser like Chrome or Edge.
-For experienced users, there are also the iRobot Python apps (BETA), which include a zero-installation Python coding environment on the web known as the [iRobot Education Python Web Playground](https://python.irobot.com/) or a downloadable [Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk).
+For experienced users, there are also the Python apps (BETA), which include a zero-installation Python coding environment on the web known as the [iRobot Education Python Web Playground](https://python.irobot.com/) or a downloadable [Python 3 SDK](https://github.com/iRobotEducation/irobot-edu-python-sdk).

 Advanced developers can create their own libraries and projects that work with Root by utilizing the publically avilable [Bluetooth® Low Energy (BLE) protocol](https://github.com/RootRobotics/root-robot-ble-protocol) usedy by the Root robots.
 The protocol documentation should provide enough information for you to connect to and use the robot with any hardware that supports BLE using the programming language and Bluetooth® library of your choice.